Process Monitoring & Analysis of Edible Oils

-The Keit IRmadillo is a rugged, vibration-resistant FT-mid-IR (FTIR) spectrometer designed for the continuous process environment.
+The Keit IRmadillo is a rugged, vibration-resistant FTIR (mid-Infrared) spectrometer designed for the continuous process environment.
 As an in situ instrument, it enables real-time analysis of liquids and slurries for better monitoring and control of the manufacturing process.

 - Ability to detect blends of oils

 - Monitor the production and consumption of intermediates and check for contamination